 SuperMoney provides a comparison platform across a wide variety of financial services, from debt relief loans to banking.
 In business since 2013, this company has helped people make smart decisions with their money by providing objective and transparent information.
 SuperMoney has been featured by Huffpost, Forbes, Yahoo!
 Finance, Business Insider, and many other publications.

 Your information is kept private

-One aspect of SuperMoney that we really like is their promise not to sell applicants' data off to the highest bidder.
-If you've applied for a loan through a referral platform before, you're already familiar with the endless number of solicitations that can follow: phone, text, email, even regular mail.
+One aspect of SuperMoney that we absolutely love is their promise not to sell applicant's data off to the highest bidder.
+If you've applied for a loan through a referral platform before, you're already familiar with the endless number of solicitations that followed: phone, text, email, even regular mail.
 The way SuperMoney avoids all of that is by integrating their site directly with their lending partners, letting you compare your options with full transparency and zero pressure.

 Just over a dozen network lenders

 Another big plus is that there's no guessing who SuperMoney includes in their financial network: most of the lenders are listed right on their main page.
 The full list of lending partners is available on SuperMoney's Personal Loans-specific page, and you can read client reviews without even applying.
 They don't have as much borrower feedback as some of their rival referral services, but it's still a good resource.

 Your process begins when you click on "Get Competing Offers" and choose the category that best fits the intended purpose of your loan, from everyday expenses to major life events and debt relief.
 Move the slider to indicate the amount you owe or would like to borrow (depending on the loan category you selected), then use the next slider to enter your credit score.
 The next questions ask you about your employment status, whether you own or rent, name/address/birthdate, and finally your Social Security Number (all to verify your identity and do a soft pull of your credit history).
 Before you're taken to your offers page, you'll need to create an account with SuperMoney.

 Will still have to complete application with chosen lender